smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 Adapted from Spatial Transcriptomics Overview by SlifertheRyeDragon.</a> Image created with Biorender.com.
 Public domain, via Wikimedia Commons <a href="https://creativecommons.org/licenses/by-sa/4.0/" rel="license">CC BY-SA 4.0 DEED</a>

+RNA can be visualized in place in the original tissue environment by hybridizing labeled probes to their specific targets.
 Current FISH methods employ multiple hybridization rounds, with risk of error for each transcript growing exponentially with each round.
 FISH methods are limited in the size of tissue that they can profile and most are applicable only to fresh-frozen (FF) tissue.
 They can also be time-consuming and expensive due to microscopic imaging they require.
 Since they target specific genes, they can only detect genes that are in the probe set.
 They have high spatial resolution though, even delivering single-molecule resolution in single-molecule FISH (smFISH).

 Conventional FISH methods have few distinct color channels that limit the number of genes that can be simultaneously analyzed.
 Multiplexed error-robust FISH